2025 Thai monk scandal

-In July 2025, the disappearance of Phra Thep Wachirapamok, a prominent Buddhist monk, led to the arrest of a woman who allegedly blackmailed thousands of monks with sexual videos.
+Another more high profile case was reported in July 2025 following the disappearance of Phra Thep Wachirapamok, a prominent Buddhist monk.
+The investigation led to the arrest of a woman who allegedly blackmailed thousands of monks with sexual videos.
 As of 14 July 2025, six senior monks have been defrocked and two remain missing.

 Background

 90% of Thailand's population is Buddhist, and at any time there are approximately 200,000 monks and 85,000 novices.